dougeby/IntuneDocs/intune/app-management.md

 <sup>1</sup> Consider using [Windows Information Protection](windows-information-protection-configure.md) to protect apps on devices that run Windows 10.

 <sup>2</sup>Applies to devices managed by Intune only.

+## Microsoft HoloLens and Intune

+Microsoft Intune can deploy Universal Windows Apps to Microsoft HoloLens devices running Windows Holographic for Business.
+You can directly upload your app packages in the Intune Azure portal or deploy them from the Microsoft Store for Business.
+For more information about deploying Line-of-Business (LOB) apps using the Intune Azure portal, see [How to add Windows line-of-business apps to Microsoft Intune](lob-apps-windows.md).
+For more information about deploying apps using the Microsoft Store for Business, see [How to manage apps you purchased from the Microsoft Store for Business with Microsoft Intune](windows-store-for-business.md).
+For more information about developing apps for Microsoft HoloLens, see [Mixed reality apps for Microsoft HoloLens](https://www.microsoft.com/hololens/apps).

+> [!Note]
+> HoloLens devices running Windows 10 Holographic for Business 1607 don't support online-licensed apps from the Microsoft Store for Business.
+To learn more, see [Install apps on HoloLens](https://docs.microsoft.com/en-us/hololens/hololens-install-apps).

 ## How to get started